 Frozen Shoulder is an extremely painful condition in which the shoulder is completely or partially unmovable (stiff).
+Frozen shoulder is also known as adhesive capsulitis.
+The main symptoms are pain and stiffness, with discomfort being a key feature that can significantly affect daily activities.
 Frozen shoulder often starts out of the blue, however it can also be triggered by a mild injury to the shoulder.
-The condition usually goes through three phases, starting with pain, then stiffness and finally a stage of resolution as the pain eases and most of the movement returns.
+The condition usually goes through three stages: freezing, frozen, and thawing, starting with pain, then stiffness and finally a stage of resolution as the pain eases and most of the movement returns.
 This process may take a long time, sometimes as long as two or more years.

-The lining of the shoulder joint, known as the ‘capsule’, is normally a very flexible elastic structure.
+The lining of the shoulder joint, known as the ‘shoulder capsule’, is normally a very flexible elastic structure.
 It’s looseness and elasticity allows the huge range of motion that the shoulder has.
 With a frozen shoulder this capsule (and its ligaments) becomes inflamed, swollen, red and contracted.
+The exact cause is not fully understood, but it is thought to result from inflammation and scarring (scar tissue) within the shoulder capsule, and changes in the soft tissue structures contribute to the condition.
 Therefore the normal elasticity is lost and pain and stiffness set in.

 Typically frozen shoulder develops slowly, and in three phases:

 Freezing phase: Your pain increases with movement and is often worse at night.
-There is a progressive loss of motion with the increasing pain.
-Usually, this stage lasts approximately 2 to 9 months.
+Shoulder pain continues and there is a progressive loss of motion, making movement increasingly difficult in different directions.
+This stage typically lasts six to nine months.

-Frozen phase: Pain begins to diminish, however, the range of motion is now much more limited, as much as 50 percent less than in the other arm.
-This stage may last 4 to 12 months.
+Frozen phase: Pain begins to diminish, however, the range of motion is now much more limited in different directions, as much as 50 percent less than in the other arm.
+This stage may last four to twelve months.

 Thawing phase: The condition may begin to resolve.
-Most patients experience a gradual restoration of motion over the next 12 to 42 months
+Stiffness subsides and mobility returns as movement is gradually regained.
+This stage typically lasts for a year, with most patients experiencing a gradual restoration of motion over the next 12 to 42 months.

 A frozen shoulder can be diagnosed based on clinical signs and symptoms, such as: